-To construct a scatter plot, select raph, then select catterplot.
-In the catterplot dialog box, select the type of scatter plot you want from Simple, With Groups, With Regression, With Regression and Groups, With Connect Line, and With Connect and Groups.
+To construct a scatter plot, select Graph, then select Scatterplot.
+In the Scatterplot dialog box, select the type of scatter plot you want from Simple, With Groups, With Regression, With Regression and Groups, With Connect Line, and With Connect and Groups.
 In the second dialog box, enter the x and y variable names/locations.
 There are several options from which to modify the scatter plot.
-Select cale to adjust or modify the axes, ticks, and gridlines.
-Select abels to title the graph and label the axes.
-Select ata view for optional ways to present the data, including bars, symbols, project lines, and areas in addition to presenting other options such as smoothing the data.
-Select ultiple graphs to create multiple separate graphs or to combine several graphs on one.
-Select Dta options for several options in grouping data.
+Select Scale to adjust or modify the axes, ticks, and gridlines.
+Select Labels to title the graph and label the axes.
+Select Data view for optional ways to present the data, including bars, symbols, project lines, and areas in addition to presenting other options such as smoothing the data.
+Select Multiple graphs to create multiple separate graphs or to combine several graphs on one.
+Select Data options for several options in grouping data.

 * It should be pointed out that the software package Excel uses the term histogram to refer to a frequency distribution.
 However, by checking Chart Output in the Excel histogram dialog box, a graphical histogram is also created.